HP319193/prisme.ai/docs/docs/en/workspaces/automations.md

 * [**Emitted**](../instructions#emit) from the same workspace
 * **Emitted** from an [**AppInstance**](../apps#emit-instruction)

+## Schedules
+An automation can be regularly triggered, based on a list of cron schedules.

 #### Supported native events

 Workspaces can only listen to a limited subset of the available native events :